-

 or contributed to a crash in which someone was injured or killed or which resulted in serious property damage. - Driving with a measurable or detectable amount of alcohol in your system when you have an alcohol- restricted status.

-If caught driving with a denied, suspended or revoked driver’s license you might be sentenced to jail for 90 days and get slapped with a fine.
+If caught driving with a denied, suspended or revoked driver's license you might be sentenced to jail for 90 days and get slapped with a fine.
 Plus, the state will extend the duration your license denial, suspension or revocation by the original amount of time.
-For example, a three-month suspension will get an additional three months tacked on.
+For example, a 3 month suspension could get an additional 3 months tacked on.

 For more on the specifics surrounding driver’s license suspension and revocation and a full list of applicable offenses, consult the Utah Driver Handbook and our page titled Utah Suspended License